VISITING THE HISTORY CENTER

 Researchers will be asked to sign in upon arriving to their appointment.
 Only paper, pencils, and laptops without cases (i.e., items necessary for research) are permitted for use with archival and manuscript collections.

-All jackets, bags, purses, and pens are not permitted in the History Center Research Room.
+Jackets, bags, purses, and pens are not permitted in the Research Room.
 Food and drinks are not permitted.
 All personal items are subject to examination by Library staff upon entering and leaving the Research Room.
+Before your visit, please review our full Research Room Policy.

 Can I make copies of materials?

 Yes.
 Photocopies of archival materials are made by the Archivist.
 We ask that no more than five photocopies be made for a particular collection during the appointment.
 Further duplication of materials will be at the discretion of History Center staff.
-The use of digital cameras or cellphones for photographing materials is prohibited.
+Personal cell phone photography of materials is permitted; however, permission must first be granted by the Archivist.

 The copyright law of the United States (Title 17, United States Code) governs the reproduction of copyrighted material.
 Customers will be required to sign an indemnification statement in order for reproduction to take place.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.